A Level

 The course is split into eight sections:

-- Biological molecules
+- Unit 1: Biological molecules

-- Cells
+- Unit 2: Cells

-- Organisms exchange substances with their environment
+- Unit 3: Organisms exchanges with their environment

-- Energy transfer in and between organisms
+Unit 5: Energy transfers in and between organisms

-- Organisms respond to changes in their internal and external environments
+- Unit 6: Organisms response to changes in their environments

-- Genetics, populations, evolution and ecosystems
+- Unit 7: Genetics, populations, evolution and ecosystems

-- The control of gene expression
+- Unit 8: The control of gene expression

 We will ensure that you cover all the theory required in the syllabus so that you can prepare for your exams with confidence.
 In addition, you will have lots of opportunities to develop your practical skills.
 Lessons will involve a range of activities including individual and group work, practical investigations, presentations and videos.